 Relaxation is one of the best ways to defuse stress and improve your mental health.
-If you work a stressful job or if your personal responsibilities start accumulating, it’s important to take a time-out and spend a few hours (or a few days) on yourself.
+If you work a stressful job or if your personal responsibilities start accumulating, it’s important to take time to relax, develop some effective breathing techniques, and spend a few hours (or a few days) on yourself.

 Unfortunately, many of the products designed to help you relax could end up harming the environment, so it’s important to build your awareness and choose those products carefully.

 Why Some Products Are More Harmful

 These are just some of the reasons why a product may be environmentally unfriendly: